-Here’s a look at what you need to know about the unsuccessful terrorist bombings on July 21, 2005 in London, England.
+Here’s a look at the unsuccessful terrorist bombings on July 21, 2005, in London.
 No one was killed or injured in the attacks.

-Facts: The attacks took place two weeks after a similar attack killed 52 people and injured more than 700.
+The attacks took place two weeks after a similar one killed 52 people and injured more than 700.

-The bombs were homemade and were believed to contain white peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.
+The bombs were homemade and believed to contain a white, peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.

-Timeline: July 21, 2005 - Four bombing incidents in London take place almost simultaneously, three on subway trains, one on a bus.
+July 21, 2005 - Four bombing incidents in London take place, three on subway trains and one on a bus.
 Small blasts occur at Warren Street, Oval and Shepherd’s Bush stations.
-Scotland Yard also responds to an “incident” on a bus at Hackney Road and Columbia Road in east London.
+Scotland Yard also responds to an “incident” on a bus at Hackney and Columbia Road in east London.
 There are no casualties.

 July 23, 2005 - Police recover a fifth undetonated device in a west London park.

-July 27, 2005 - Yassin Hassan Omar, a 24-year-old Somali man with British residency, is one of four men arrested in Birmingham, about 100 miles north of London.
-Police identify one other suspected bomber, Muktar Said Ibrahim, who was born in Eritrea and became a British citizen in 2003.
+July 27, 2005 - Yassin Hassan Omar, a 24-year-old Somali man with British residency, is arrested in Birmingham.

-July 29, 2005 - Two of the 7/21 suspects, Muktar Said Ibrahim and Ramzi Mohammad, are captured at the Dalgarno Gardens apartments in London’s North Kensington neighborhood.
-The suspected fourth bomber, an Ethiopian named Hamdi Adus Isaac, is captured in Italy, after Scotland Yard and Italian authorities monitor his cell phone when he travels from London to Rome.
+July 29, 2005 - Police capture two suspects, Muktar Said Ibrahim and Ramzi Mohammed, at the Dalgarno Gardens apartments in London’s North Kensington neighborhood.
+The suspected fourth bomber, an Ethiopian named Hamdi Isaac, also known as Hussain Osman, is captured in Italy after Scotland Yard and Italian authorities monitor his cell phone as he travels from London to Rome.

-August 7, 2005 - British police announce that a total of five men have now been charged: Muktar Said Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohamed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wharbi Mohammed, 22, both charged with assisting in evading arrest.
+August 7, 2005 - British police announce that a total of five men have now been charged: Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wahbi Mohammed, 22, both charged with assisting in evading arrest.

-April 28, 2006 - Five suspects, Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, Manfo Asiedu, and Hussein Osman, appear via video link at the Central Criminal Court, all responding "not guilty” to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
-The indictment for the sixth defendant, Adel Yahya, is postponed until June.
+April 28, 2006 - Ibrahim, Ramzi Mohammed, Omar, Asiedu and Osman appear via video link at the Central Criminal Court, all pleading “not guilty” to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
+The indictment of a sixth suspect, Adel Yahya, is postponed until June.
 He is accused of conspiracy to cause explosions.

-July 9, 2007 - Four of the defendants are convicted of conspiracy to commit murder: Muktar Said Ibrahim, Yassin Omar, Ramzi Mohammed, and Hussain Osman.
+July 9, 2007 - A jury convicts four of the defendants on the charges of conspiracy to commit murder: Ibrahim, Omar, Ramzi Mohammed and Osman.

-July 10, 2007 - The jury is dismissed after failing to reach a verdict on the remaining two defendants: Manfo Kwaku Asiedu and Adel Yahya.
+July 10, 2007 - The jury fails to reach a verdict on the remaining two defendants, Asiedu and Yahya.

-November 5, 2007 - Adel Yahya is jailed for six years after pleading guilty to collecting information likely to be used in a terrorist act.
+November 5, 2007 - Yahya receives six years in jail after pleading guilty to collecting information likely to be used in a terrorist act.

-November 20, 2007 - Manfo Asiedu is sentenced to 33 years after admitting to conspiracy to cause explosions.
+November 20, 2007 - Asiedu is given a 33-year sentence after he pleads guilty to conspiracy to cause explosions.

-April 30, 2012 - Internal al Qaeda documents surface providing details that British-subject and al Qaeda operative Rashid Rauf planned the 2005 London bombings carried out by groups led by Mohammed Siddique Khan on July 7 and Muktar Said Ibrahimon July 21.
+April 30, 2012 - Internal al Qaeda documents surface providing details that British subject and al Qaeda operative Rashid Rauf planned the 2005 London bombings carried out by groups led by Mohammed Siddique Khan on July 7 and Ibrahim on July 21.